Overview

 On-the-Job and Student Injuries

-Required by all staff and faculty once during employment at UNL.
+Required by all staff and faculty once during employment at the University of Nebraska-Lincoln.

 NOTE: It is recommended that you complete this Emergency Preparedness module AFTER you have taken the Core-Injury Illness and Prevention Plan (IIPP) training module.